daniel-furman/daniel-furman-old/index.md

 # Portfolio
 ---
-#### My work reflects a curiosity in a diverse range of scientific, socio-political, and economic data.
+#### I am curious about the application of ML on a diverse range of scientific, socio-political, and economic data.
 ---

 ### Programming Projects